-Depending on the circumstances of the case, students who are found in violation of the Gender Based Violence Policy may receive significant educational and status sanctions.
-Both the complainant and the respondent will be notified of the outcome of the hearing.
-No matter the outcome, both students have the right to appeal the hearing officers' decision.
+Depending on the circumstances of the case, students who are found in violation of Title IX or Gender Based Violence Policies may receive significant educational and status sanctions from Student Conduct-up to and including suspension for one or more semesters or dismissal from the university.

-The Office of Student Conduct determines both status and educational sanctions.
 Status sanctions refer to the student's status within the university community.
 Educational sanctions are meant to help students reflect on and learn from their experiences, provide an opportunity for personal growth, and connect students with resources both on and off-campus.
-These outcomes not only cover all policies in the Student Code of Conduct, but more specifically, may be considered for allegations of gender based violence.